jupyterlab/jupyterlab/docs/source/extension/extension_points.md

 Most of the component parts of JupyterLab are designed to be extensible, and they provide services that can be requested in extensions via tokens.
-A list of common core tokens that extension authors can request is given in {ref}`core_tokens`.
+A list of common core tokens that extension authors can request is given in {ref}`core-tokens`.

 Following the list of core tokens is a guide for using some of JupyterLab's most commonly-used extension points.
 However, it is not an exhaustive account of how to extend the application components,